Skip to main content

 Drag into Kino

-Open the Timeline Import Tool in Kino and drag the entire archive folder onto the drop zone.
-Kino will automatically:
+Open the import page in Kino and drag the entire archive folder onto the drop zone.
+Kino will:

 • Detect the Premiere Pro project

-• Start ingesting all media files in the background
+• Start ingesting media files in the background

 • Parse and display your timeline